TSG Consumer Partners

 TSG Consumer Partners is an American private equity company based in San Francisco, California.
 The firm was founded in 1986, and was among the first private equity firms to invest exclusively in consumer companies.

-The firm also has offices in New York, Connecticut and London.
+The firm also has offices in New York City, Stamford, Connecticut, and London.

 History

 The firm was founded in 1986 as the Montgomery Consumer Fund, a partnership with an initial equity interest from Montgomery Securities.
 In 1988 the firm's founders, J. Gary Shansby and Charles H. Esserman, repurchased Montgomery Securities' interest and renamed the company The Shansby Group.